Feedback

 3. Employee is any member of the college workforce: all staff (regular full-time, regular part-time, term, temporary, probationary, sensitive position); all student employees; all faculty (full-time, part-time, adjunct, probationary); all administrators, including interim; all contract employees.

-6. Hiring Authority The person responsible for hiring for the job opening.
-The Hiring Authority must be a Dean, Director, Executive Director, Vice President or the President.
+7. Hiring Authority The person responsible for hiring for the job opening.
+The Hiring Authority must be a Dean, Director, Executive Director, Chief Information Officer, Chief Human Resources Officer, Associate/Assistant Vice President, Vice President, or the President.

-8. Hiring Panel Chair Selected by the Hiring Authority and trained to lead and guide the Hiring Panel.
-This role, in consultation with the Hiring Authority and the Panel members ensures that questions and any demonstrations are related to the position and reflect the skills required for the position.
-They also ensures that the conduct of the panel is fair and equitable to all candidates.
+9. Hiring Panel Chair Selected by the Hiring Authority or its designee and trained to lead and guide the Hiring Panel.
+This role, in consultation with the Hiring Authority and the Panel members ensures that questions and preferred responses are related to the position and reflect the skills required for the position.
+They also ensure that the conduct of the panel is fair and equitable to all candidates.

-9. Interim Vacancy A temporary or provisional position.
+10. Interim Vacancy A temporary or provisional position.
 At SFCC this will be up to twelve months, during which the position will be posted so that it can be filled within the specified interim period.
-Exceptions to the time period will be allowed up to six (6) months beyond the original twelve (12) month appointment for a maximum of eighteen (18) months total in the interim capacity and may be made by the President in consultation with the CFO, the EDHR and the cognizant VP.
+Exceptions to the time period will be allowed up to six (6) months beyond the original twelve (12) month appointment for a maximum of eighteen (18) months total in the interim capacity and may be made by the President in consultation with the Vice President for Strategy and Organizational Effectiveness, the Chief Human Resources Officer, and the cognizant Senior Executive who reports directly to the President.

 Policy Process